smidm/simba/docs/Scenario_1_new.md

 Here is a brief description of the different Hyperparameter settings, together with some further links to where you can read more about them.

-- `RF N estimators`: Number of decision trees in the decision ensemble.
+- `RF N estimators`: Number of decision trees in the decision ensemble (e.g., 2000).

-- `RF Max features`: Number of features to consider when looking for the best split.
+- `RF Max features`: Number of features to consider when looking for the best split (e.g., enter *sqrt* to take the square root of the total number of features in your dataset when evaluating a split).

-- `RF Criterion`: The metric used to measure the quality of each split ("gini" or "entropy").
+- `RF Criterion`: The metric used to measure the quality of each split (e.g., *gini* or *entropy*).

 - `Train Test Size`: The ratio of the dataset withheld for testing the model (e.g., 0.20).

-- `RF Min sample leaf`: The minimum number of samples required to be at a leaf node.
+- `RF Min sample leaf`: The minimum number of samples required to be at a leaf node (e.g., *1*, or increase to [prevent over-fitting](https://elitedatascience.com/overfitting-in-machine-learning)).

 - `Under sample setting`: "Random undersample" or "None".
 If "Random undersample", a random sample of the majority class will be used in the train set.
 The size of this sample will be taken as a ratio of the minority class and should be specified in the "under sample ratio" box below.
 For more information, click [here](https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.under_sampling.RandomUnderSampler.html).
 This setting address issues that arise from "imbalanced" data sets, where the behavior that is predicted is very sparse. **Note:** *Class* means the classification that a video frame belongs to.
 In this Scenario it is either (i) Not BtWGaNP, or (ii) BtWGaNP.
 The majority class is the class that contains the most examples, which - most certaily - in any use case of SimBA,will be *Not BtWGaNP*.
 Conversely, the minority class is the class that contains the least examples, which will be *BtWGaNP*.